-Today, my Covid Reality is all about how precarious my financial position really is.
-I had been feeling guilty of late because after 7 years of fighting for what I am entitled to in terms of securing access to full disability benefits, unlike many other during the pandemic, my financial position seems to have improved, on the surface at least.
+Today, my Covid reality is all about how precarious my financial position really is.
+I had been feeling guilty of late because after 7 years of fighting for what I am entitled to in terms of securing access to full disability benefits, unlike many others during the pandemic, my financial position seems to have improved, on the surface at least.

 So what does that mean in practice?
-Basically, it means I'm able to pay all my bills now & not skip any direct debits & I don't have to chose between heating & eating.
-It means I can put fuel in my car so I can take my son out on Home Educational activities (now that the lockdown has eased for now; although currently, for diesel, it is £1.26 per litre in my area - up to 10p a litre more when you go over the border in North Yorkshire!)
+Basically, it means I'm able to pay all my bills now and not skip any direct debits and I don't have to chose between heating and eating.
+It means I can put fuel in my car so I can take my son out on home educational activities (now that the lockdown has eased for now; although currently, for diesel, it is £1.26 per litre in my area - up to 10p a litre more when you go over the border in North Yorkshire!).

-But then I look around my home & see that I can't afford to paint & decorate & being disabled I can't employ someone to do it for me.
-In fact in the time I have lived in my current property (12 years), I have only been able to paint my son's bedroom & hall, stairs & landing & that was thanks to the Community Paint Store at my local community centre which sells discounted paint.
-The carpets were brand new when I moved in - thanks to my Mum who paid for them, but due to wear & tear, they are well past their best.
-I can't replace my third hand bedframe that is breaking & replace it with an electric adjustable bed that would make my life so much more comfortable from a disability point of view.
-I need a new cooker as my 12 year old one - again bought by my Mum is on it's last legs & only the top oven is in working order, My fridge has also seen better days - the handle is broken, it leaks & grows mould inside & my tumble dryer finally broke down yesterday.
-It had been having issues for some time & I finally had the money to buy replacement parts for it, only for it to burn out the power cord before I could fit them.
+But then I look around my home and see that I can't afford to paint and decorate and being disabled I can't employ someone to do it for me.
+In fact in the time I have lived in my current property (12 years), I have only been able to paint my son's bedroom, hall, stairs and landing and that was thanks to the Community Paint Store at my local community centre which sells discounted paint.
+The carpets were brand new when I moved in - thanks to my Mum who paid for them, but due to wear and tear, they are well past their best.
+I can't replace my third hand bedframe that is breaking and replace it with an electric adjustable bed that would make my life so much more comfortable from a disability point of view.
+I need a new cooker as my 12 year old one - again bought by my Mum is on it's last legs & only the top oven is in working order, My fridge has also seen better days - the handle is broken, it leaks and grows mould inside and my tumble dryer finally broke down yesterday.
+It had been having issues for some time and I finally had the money to buy replacement parts for it, only for it to burn out the power cord before I could fit them.
 Just my luck.

 So, perhaps my guilt is misplaced.
-I have living in poverty for 15 years now & I'm still trying to claw my way out.
+I have been living in poverty for 15 years now and I'm still trying to claw my way out.
 And my fingernails remain very brittle.
-It's an unnerving situation to be in & the stress is never ending.
-Surely some stability & peace of mind isn't to much to ask for?
+It's an unnerving situation to be in and the stress is never ending.
+Surely some stability and peace of mind isn't too much to ask for?